etalab/piaf/docs/advanced/aws_https_settings.md

-# HTTPS settings for doccano in AWS
+# HTTPS settings for piaf in AWS

 1. Create hosted zone in Route 53